David Duchovny as Hank Moody, womanizing novelist with substance abuse issues

 Aside from the pocket flaps, Hank largely ignores the buttons on his shirt, both on the cuffs and the narrow front placket, keeping only the lowest two buttoned on the latter during his late night shopping trip.
 For the shirt’s earlier appearance, Hank wears it more modestly as he’s with his young daughter, wearing all but the top two buttons fastened.

-With the shirt, Hank wears a pair of very dark blue jeans, likely made by Earnest Sewn, and his black and white Nike Cortez shoes, found on Amazon.
+With the shirt, Hank wears a pair of very dark blue jeans, likely made by Earnest Sewn, and his black-and-white Nike Cortez shoes.
 Underneath it all are his usual black boxer briefs and black socks.

 His black leather studded wrist strap is present with its companions, the thin black leather braided bracelet and the silver ring on his right index finger.
 He wears his Izod 725 sunglasses the entire time, only taking them off when it appears he’ll be scoring with “Surfer Girl”.
 (In this sense, Hank’s sunglasses are much like Burt Reynolds’ cowboy hat in Smokey and the Bandit.)